Kaizen-ATG/gv-frontend/README.md

 ## Greenvibe - Frontend

 Greenvibe is a solution created by team Kaizen with the aim of encouraging people to become more environmentally and socially aware.
-The solution was built under the techreturners(link) Your Journey Into Tech prgramme.
+The solution was built under the [techreturners](https://www.techreturners.com/programmes/your-return-to-tech/) Your Journey Into Tech prgramme.
 The corresponding backend readme can be found [here](https://github.com/Kaizen-ATG/gv-backend/blob/main/README.md)

 ## Technology Stack used: